stratum-mining/stratum/README.md

 1. `experimental`: Experimental logic that is not yet specified as part of the protocol or extensions.

-All dependencies related to the testing and benchmarking of this repository is optional and is never listed under a workspace's **External dependencies**.
+All dependencies related to the testing and benchmarking of these workspace crates are optional and are included in the binary ONLY during testing or benchmarking is executed.
+For that reason these dependencies are NOT included under **External dependencies** in the lists below.

 ### 2.1 `protocols`
 Core Stratum V2 and V1 libraries.